d1r7b46/PWPPStudy/README.md

 - **Chaining vulnerabilities** <br><br>

 We do suggest you do everything in each section!
 Sections will direct the learner to do both the segment within the TCM course and also provide additional videos, reading, and labs to fully learn the topic.
+As a last note, we have tried to keep the plan low to no cost but it is possible that the labs included will not all be free.
 <br><br><br>

 ## **Section 1 - How web applications work** <br>